-Is ABC’s ‘The Toy Box’ Is The New ‘Shark Tank’?
+Is ABC’s ‘The Toy Box’ The New ‘Shark Tank’?

 Invented by Rick from Miami Springs, Florida

-Each contestant will show their product first to the three mentors:
+Each contestant will show their product first to the three mentors.

-- Jim Silver – Silver is the CEO of Toys, Tots, Pets & More or TTPM for short, a website that combines third party reviews with “live price comparison, sales notifications, one-click purchasing, and product availability information at major retailers.”
+- Jim Silver – Silver is the CEO of Toys, Tots, Pets & More or TTPM for short, a website that combines third-party reviews with “live price comparison, sales notifications, one-click purchasing, and product availability information at major retailers.”
 His website was the first to review toys online and currently reviews more than 5,000 products each year.

-- Dylan Lauren – Self-titled the “Candy Queen,” she is the founder and CEO of Dylan’s Candy Bar, a store that blends candy with fashion, art and pop culture.
-There are 16 locations with more planned to planted worldwide.
+- Dylan Lauren – Self-titled the “Candy Queen,” she is the founder and CEO of Dylan’s Candy Bar, a store that blends candy with fashion, art, and pop culture.
+There are 16 locations with more planned worldwide.
 As the daughter of fashion designer Ralph Lauren and author Ricky Lauren, Dylan is also the author of the book, Dylan’s Candy Bar: Unwrap Your Sweet Life.

 - Jen Tan – Talk about your fun job, Tan is the creative director of Consumer Products for Pixar Animation Studios where her main job is to work with various manufacturers to ensure every Pixar-related products is authentic to the Pixar brand.